 Saline breast implant deflation requires removal of the deflated implant and replacement with a new implant.
 Generally a very easy, straightforward procedure.

 This patient had breast augmentation performed elsewhere several years ago complicated by deflation of the right.

 Silicone implant rupture generally requires removal of the silicone breast implant and all breast implant material.
 With newer generation cohesive silicone breast implants the silicone is certainly less “messy”

 Rippling or wrinkling of breast implants

 Rippling occurs when the breast implant has a fold or ripple that is either seen or felt in the breast.
 In actuality, all breast implants ripple to some degree but most patients cannot feel or see this rippling as it is well hidden by the breast and tissue covering the implant.
 Different implants ripple at different rates based on the amount and type of “fill” of the implant.
 Silicone implants tend to ripple less than saline as the fill material is less liquid than saline.
 Textured implants tend to ripple more than smooth.
 The more cohesive (solid) the silicone in an implant is the less it will ripple.
-The most cohesive implant currently available are the anatomical or teardrop shaped silicone implants which may ripple at the lowest rate of all implants.
-The tradeoff is that these implants are relatively firm.
+The most cohesive implant currently available are the anatomical or teardrop shaped silicone implants, also known as “gummy bear implants” which may ripple at the lowest rate of all implants.
+The tradeoff is that these implants are slightly firmer.